jensritter/wg-status/README.md

 only "name", "status", "created at"  should be relevant for monitoring.

+### Regions

+the name contains the region - seperated by ":::"

+	APAC -- asia-pacific
+	AMER -- america
+    EMEA -- Europe, the Middle East and Africa
+    GLOB -- Worldwide
+    CORE -- Core ?

 ## manually checking this with :

 curl -s 'https://status.watchguard.com/api/v2/summary.json' | jq  -r '.components[] | [.status, .name] | join (" ") '  | grep -v "^operational" | grep -v ":::(AMER|APAC)"